asgr/MAML/README.md

 # MAML

-MAML is a YAML based metadata format.
+MAML is a YAML based metadata format for tabular data.
 This package is a simple R interface to help create, read and write MAML files.

 ### Installation